-The Charlotte County Community Emergency Response Team (CERT) Program educates people about disaster preparedness for hazards that may impact their area and trains them in basic disaster response skills, such as fire safety, light search and rescue, team organization, and disaster medical operations.
-Using the training learned in the classroom and during exercises, CERT members can assist others in their neighborhood or workplace following an event when professional responders are not immediately available to help.
+The Charlotte County Community Emergency Response Team (CERT) Program educates people about disaster preparedness for hazards that may impact their area.
+CERT members learn to assist others in their neighborhood or workplace following an event when professional responders are not immediately available to help.
 CERT members also are encouraged to support emergency response agencies by taking a more active role in emergency preparedness projects in their community.

-Your community needs you.
 The Charlotte County Community Emergency Response Team (CERT) program is an all-risk, all-hazard training.
-This valuable course is designed to help you protect yourself, your family, your neighbors and your neighborhood in an emergency situation.
+This valuable 3-day course is designed to help you protect yourself, your family, your neighbors and your neighborhood in an emergency situation.

 The Charlotte CERT program has a role for everyone.
 Members use a combination of CERT training and community knowledge to serve their neighbors in a time of disaster.

 Charlotte County has over 400 CERT members that serve the community during a disaster as shelter workers, call center operators, and as a support role during wild fires.
 CERT members also participate in public outreach events, support Fire & EMS by providing first aid at large events and provide lifesaving training throughout the community.